nyrahul/ietf-data/DCO_performance_report.md

 ![](data/databrklnk_n100_udp30/dco_vs_npdao_ctrl_overhead_r3.png)|![](data/databrklnk_n100_udp30/dco_vs_npdao_stale_stats_r3.png)
 ![](data/databrklnk_n100_udp30/dco_vs_npdao_ctrl_overhead_r4.png)|![](data/databrklnk_n100_udp30/dco_vs_npdao_stale_stats_r4.png)

+### Comments
+* Because we were changing the 6LR nodes position dynamically, there was a mich bigger impact on the use of DCO and NPDAO.
+DCO scored much higher points in this context.

+# Conclusion
+DCO not only reduces the overall stale entries in the network but also reduces the route invalidation traffic substantially.

 # Challenges faced
 * In bigger networks, there is higher probability that DAO will fail on its way for certain nodes.
 We found that 3 to 4% of nodes usually take much longer to join the network.
 For e.g. in a 100 node network (cfg_n100_udp30) almost 95-96 nodes join the network i.e. the BR has a routing entry in less than couple of minutes.
 But subsequently it takes a longer time, almost 10 minutes in certain cases for the rest of nodes to join.
+* Whitefield works using realistic RF simulation provided by NS3.
+Thus it was difficult to ascertain a particular topology i.e. a 6LR nodes in one experiment may have 3 child nodes and in other case may have 5 nodes.
+We ended up using a logic that we sort the 6LRs based on the child count and then use it to change the 6LRs node position so as to result in connectivity loss.
+We then took several rounds (5 rounds) of data.
+Thus the difference in some cases was much larger than others but in all cases we found that DCO outperforms NPDAO.